-Public opinion supports the death penalty.
+Public opinion strongly supports the death penalty.

 The death penalty system doesn’t make mistakes.

-- in 2007, Michael McCormick was found not guilty in a new trial after spending nearly 20 years fighting his conviction and death sentence.
+- In 2007, Michael McCormick was found not guilty in a new trial after spending nearly 20 years fighting his conviction and death sentence.

 - Paul House served on Tennessee’s death row for nearly 23 years, though evidence (including DNA), indicated his wrongful conviction.
 All charges against him were dropped in 2009.

 - Gussie Vann spent 17 years on Tennessee’s death row before all charges against him were dismissed after the court after held that he was entitled to a new trial because his defense attorneys failed to hire forensic experts to challenge the “inaccurate, exaggerated, and speculative medical testimony” offered by the state to make the case against him.